AnthonyLopez-Github/100-Prisoner-Problem/README.md

 [Image here]

 ## Note:
 A text file called "test.txt" is generated if the Makefile is used.
-It contains the amount of times the prisoners failed and passed the test for the purposes of calculating a pass/fail ratio.
+It contains the amount of times the prisoners failed and passed the test for the purposes of calculating an average survival rate.

 ## Source(s):
 https://en.wikipedia.org/wiki/100_prisoners_problem